 The area was first named Spring River WMA because of its location and the fact the river runs along part of the area boundary.
 The name was changed to Harold E. Alexander WMA in recognition of the Commission’s retiring employee of that name.

-13,444 acres are owned by the AGFC; the rest is Arkansas Natural Heritage Commission land.
+13,444 acres of the 13,939-acre WMA are owned by the AGFC; the rest is Arkansas Natural Heritage Commission land.

-The area was erected because of a growing concern of habitat loss in the area and to the east of the area.
-The primary goal was to create optimum habitat conditions for white tailed deer and turkey.
-With secondary goals for habitat development for quail, rabbit, squirrel and furbearers.
-As it stands now, the goal for the number of deer per acre has been reached.
-Management practices are now used to ensure it stays at this level with.
-Some quality management practices implemented.
-In the past, the area was being used as a restocking refuge for turkey.
+The WMA was created because of a growing concern of habitat loss in the area.
+The primary goal was to create optimum habitat conditions for white-tailed deer and turkey, with secondary goals for habitat development for quail, rabbit, squirrel and furbearers.
+As it stands, the goal for the number of deer per acre has been reached.
+Management practices are now used to ensure it stays at this level.
+In the past, the area was used as a restocking refuge for turkey.
 Turkey hunting is now allowed by permit only.

 To best describe the area, it should be broken down into different segments for a better understanding of the area.